karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > the radio data used in
 > the analysis (position, Mach Number/velocity?, polarisation? ...)

+We have tried to make the data as fully quantitative as possible and put the relevant quantities in a section where the calculation making use of the quantities are explained.

-Only the polarization information of the NW relic has been used i.e. 1 best estimate and 1 uncertainty, is present in Section 3.3.
+Only the polarization information of the NW relic has been used i.e. 1 best estimate and 1 uncertainty, is present in Section 3.3 where we explain how to calculate the polarization prior.
+The E relic data is not used as we explained in the paper that the E relic does not have polarization data available.

-The two observed positions used for the NW and the E relic have been added to the end of section 3.4.
+The two observed positions (RA, DEC) used for the NW and the E relic have been added to the end of section 3.4, along with the projected separation in the center-of-mass frame.
+Section 3.4 explains how the probabilities of different merger scenarios are calculated.

 We did not use any Mach number in our calculation and we have explained why Mach numbers give unreliable estimates of the shock velocities in the center of mass frame in Section 4.1 paragraph 3.